marloncori/go-programs/README.md

 # go-programs
-These Golang sample codes for me to practice this programming language.
+Golang sample codes and apps which I have written to practice this versatile, powerful and smart programming language.

-WARNING: They may have errors.

-Feel free to use them as you will, though.
+Feel free to take them, improve them as you will.